nithyaa05/project1-s24-nithyaa/README.md

 ### Dynamic data and `useEffect`

-For this project, we are calling this URL: "TBD".
-You can get the filtered trains for each line using this link by adding "TBD"; for example, to get the trains from the gold line, call "TBD".
+For this project, we are calling this URL: "https://midsem-bootcamp-api.onrender.com".
+You can get the filtered trains for each line using this link by adding "https://midsem-bootcamp-api.onrender.com/arrivals/{LINE_COLOR}"; for example, to get the trains from the gold line, call "https://midsem-bootcamp-api.onrender.com/arrivals/gold".

-To get data for stations, you can use "TBD"; for example, to get the stations from the gold line, you can call "TBD"
+To get data for stations, you can use "https://midsem-bootcamp-api.onrender.com/stations/{LINE_COLOR}"; for example, to get the stations from the gold line, you can call "https://midsem-bootcamp-api.onrender.com/stations/gold".

 *Important note:* Previously, we learned how to call from an API using fetch(); however, React can have issues with rendering using fetch as if the called data has not arrived yet but is being asked to be displayed there will be an issue.
 To handle this we will incorporate useEffect()!
 We will have two states added to LinesPage.js: loading and data, dafaultly set to true and null.
 Then, we will add useEffect() below like so (where the line in the URL is a variable that changes based on the current state of the line from the line buttons):
 ```